bconnorwhite/exec/README.md

 // Object usage:
 execSync({
   command: "babel",
-  args: "./src", // for multiple args, use an array instead
-  flags: {
+  args: [
+    "./src",
+    { // Objects are used for flags
       "out-dir": "./build",
       "config-file": "./babel.config.json",
       "w": true // single character flags will be set using a single dash }
+  ]
 });

 // Equivalent of: